vmware-samples/euc-samples/UAG-Samples/Scripts/Search UAG Master Appliance/README.md

 In order to execute this script successfully you need to:
 1. Unified Access Gateway Admin credentials
-2. List of FQDN or IP address (Management NIC) for the Unified Access Gateways appliances.  rename the file extension from .ova file to .zip to easily unzip the file)
+2. List of FQDN or IP address (Management NIC) for the Unified Access Gateways appliances.

 ## How to execute the script